Patty Hendrickson can’t explain the feeling inside when she went up to get baptized at Green Bay Community Church last summer.

 Patty, who works as a business development executive at Clean Power, has found a number of ways to get involved at GBCC.

-She has volunteered to serve on the Global Leadership Summit promotional team.
-Her husband is a chef and the couple provided the mouth watering tomato bisque soup that was served at the GBCC Fall Festival.
-Patty also serves on the GBCC volunteer photographer team and helps with the annual Women’s Christmas Event.
+She has volunteered to serve on the Global Leadership Summit promotional team, has been a Sunday morning greeter and has served as a volunteer photographer.
+Her husband is a chef and the couple provided the mouth watering tomato bisque soup that has been served at a variety of GBCC events.

 Patty is grateful for the opportunities to serve and also the spiritual growth she has experienced at GBCC.